This document describes how to integrate ThreatSTOP’s Policy and Reporting services with a Palo Alto Networks PAN-OS device:

 To perform this installation, you need an account with API access on the PAN-OS firewall.

-Installing the integration using Web Automation is performed in 4 steps
+Integration ThreatSTOP with a PanOS device using Web Automation is performed in 4 steps:

 - Configuring the device settings on the Admin Portal